 Differences Between Gorillas and Chimpanzees

-Differences Between Gorillas and Chimpanzees : Gorilla and chimpanzees are quite interesting species that tourists can view to understand their behaviour of the species as you visit the different national parks where you can take part in gorilla trekking and chimpanzee trekking.
 Gorilla trekking in Africa will give you the chance to understand more about the endangered primate species in the wild as you spend one hour with them and for chimpanzee trekking you will also spend one hour getting to know more about the playful primate that spend half of their day eating and playing and by spending time with both the primates, it will give you the chance to understand more about the distinctive features of either one of them.
-You can also participate in gorilla habituation in Bwindi impenetrable national park and chimpanzee habituation in Uganda in kibale national park which will help you understand how the primates are trained to get accustomed to human presence.
+You can also participate in gorilla habituation in Bwindi Impenetrable National Park and chimpanzee habituation in Uganda in Kibale National Park, which will help you understand how the primates are trained to get accustomed to human presence.

-Gorilla trekking in Uganda can be carried out in Mgahinga national park by hiking the Virunga mountains that are mount sabyinyo, mount gahinga and mount muhabura and in Bwindi impenetrable national park where you can access the habituated Uganda families.
-For tourists interested in taking part in gorilla trekking in Rwanda, volcanoes national park is he place to be where you will hike the Virunga mountains as well like mount sabyinyo, mount gahinga, mount muhabura, mount bisoke and mount karisimbi to access the habituated gorilla families and for gorilla trekking in Congo, you can participate in gorilla trekking in Virunga national park and gorilla trekking in kahuzi biega national park if you’re interested in knowing more about the lowland gorillas.
+For tourists interested in taking part in gorilla trekking in Rwanda, Volcanoes National Park is the place to be, where you will hike the Virunga mountains, such as well like mount sabyinyo, Mount Gahinga, Mount Muhabura, Mount Bisoke, and Mount Karisimbi to access the habituated Rwanda gorilla families, and for gorilla trekking in Congo, you can participate in gorilla trekking in Virunga National Park and gorilla trekking in Kahuzi Biega National Park if you’re interested in knowing more about the lowland gorillas.

 PHYSICAL DESCRIPTION

-The gorillas are quite big primates compared to the chimpanzees and this is characterized by their broad chests, large head, long arms with flat noses as compared to the chimpanzees that have long arms compared to their short legs and pink faces.
-When gorillas get older, their faces, hands, feet and breasts become bald. in all the eastern gorillas i.e. the mountain gorillas and the eastern lowland gorilla their fur is black in colour but in the adult males, their fur on the back is light grey to white in color which gives off the silver color which is why they are called the silver backs at around the age of 13 years.
-On the hand, the chimpanzees get white hair when they get old at an age of 1-29 and this is not a sign of ageing when it comes to the chimpanzees.
+In all the eastern gorillas, i.e., the mountain gorillas and the eastern lowland gorillas, their fur is black in colour, but in the adult males, their fur on the back is light grey to white in colour, which gives off a silver colour, which is why they are called the silverbacks at around the age of 13 years.
+On the other hand, the chimpanzees get white hair when they get old at an age of 1-29, and this is not a sign of ageing when it comes to the chimpanzees.

 Differences Between Gorillas and Chimpanzees